-I am a mom of two little girls.
-I have no sons, in fact only one member of my extended family has a son.
+I am a mom of girls, two of them.
+There are no boys in our family, except those who marry in.
+In fact only one member of my extended family has a son.
 I have four sisters, my one sister only has girls, my sisters-in-law only have girls, my cousins have girls except for the one boy.
 ONE!
 I even have a stepdaughter too so I am highly qualified when it comes to being a mom of girls.

 - The drip-tray in your kitchen is always filled with pink plastic-wear.
 Always!
 Pink cups, pink plates, pink drinking bottles.
 Pink, Pink, Pink.